hlebon/hansgarcia/src/pages/blog/share-states-and-functionalities-with-react-context/index.md

 export default RadioGroup; // highlight-line
 ```

-At the bottom of the file, we export the Radio component as a `default export` but before we added the `Button` component as a property of the Component.
+At the bottom of the file, we export the Radio component as a **export default** but before we added the **RadioGroup** component as a property of the Component.

 ## Using our custom component